isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v02i.py.png" width="110%"/></div>

 ???
-This technique is about replacing overly generic functions by more specific ones.
+These techniques are about replacing overly generic functions by more specific ones.
 For example in binary integer arithmetic, we know that multiplication by a power of 2 can be expressed as a simple "shift" operation.
-E.g. **multiplication by 16 (2^4)** means moving 4 bits to the left.
-For most architectures this is computed faster.
+E.g. **multiplication by 16 (2^4)** means moving all bits 4 positions to the left.
+For most architectures this is faster to compute.

 ---